sk8terboyz/Learning-JavaScript/README.md

 Course Information:

-  Title of the course: The Complete JavaScript Course 2021: From Zero to Exper Created by: Jonas Schmedtmann
+  Title of the course: The Complete JavaScript Course 2021: From Zero to Expert

+  Created by: Jonas Schmedtmann

   68 Hours on-demand video

   21 articles

   Link: https://www.udemy.com/course/the-complete-javascript-course/